How Big Do Cane Corsos Get? (With Growth and Weight Chart)

 You can typically look at a puppy’s parents to help you estimate their mature size, but this isn’t always accurate.
 Genetics are very unpredictable and are passed down through generations.
 Because these are purebred dogs that are kept to standards, reputable breeders work to produce sizes that are within the breed’s standard.

-Certain genetic conditions can also affect or inhibit growth, which is why it is important to obtain a puppy through a reputable breeder that completes the necessary health testing and promotes the best genetics in their dogs.
+Certain genetic conditions can also affect or inhibit growth, which is why it is important to obtain a puppy through a reputable breeder who completes the necessary health testing and promotes the best genetics in their dogs.

 Nutrition